Overview

 RWA Growth & Institutional Maturity

-Major traditional exchanges have made substantial commitments to RWA infrastructure.
-Nasdaq announced plans to integrate tokenized securities trading into its core platform by Q3 2026, while the New York Stock Exchange launched its digital asset division focused on institutional-grade RWA trading and custody services.
+Real-world asset tokenization hit a milestone in April, with total market capitalization reaching $27.6 billion, a sign of growing institutional confidence and maturing infrastructure.
+The major exchanges have committed: Nasdaq has announced plans to integrate tokenized securities trading into its core platform by Q3 2026, and the New York Stock Exchange has launched a digital asset division focused on institutional-grade RWA trading and custody.
+Together these signal that tokenized assets are being treated as legitimate instruments deserving institutional-grade infrastructure and regulatory treatment.

 $27.6B